 - 7.1.1.
 Influent Monitoring.
 This Order does not require the Discharger to conduct monitoring of Facility influent.
 However, the Discharger has the option of using recycled water in exchange for effluent limitation adjustments, in which case the Discharger will need to conduct monitoring at Monitoring Locations INF-001 and INF-002 (recycled water and raw water intakes). - 7.1.2.
 Effluent Monitoring.
 Effluent flow monitoring is necessary to understand Facility operations.
 Monitoring for other parameters is necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses. - 7.1.3.
 Toxicity Monitoring.
-Acute and chronic toxicity tests are necessary to evaluate compliance with this Order's effluent limitations.
-The Discharger conducted a chronic toxicity screening phase study for this permit reissuance, submitted in November 2019.
-Red abalone was found to be the most sensitive species.
-The MRP specifies that the red abalone (Haliotis rufescens) is to be used for chronic toxicity testing unless a more sensitive species is identified.
-The Discharger does not expect the most sensitive species to change with its change in operations. - 7.1.4.
+Acute and chronic toxicity tests are necessary to evaluate compliance with this Order's effluent limitations, evaluate whether the Toxicity Provisions' chronic toxicity water quality objectives are met, and to conduct future reasonable potential analyses.
+Chronic toxicity tests are also necessary to evaluate whether Toxicity Reduction Evaluations are needed.
+The Discharger conducted a chronic toxicity species sensitive screening on March 3, 2022, which satisfies the minimum screening requirements in Toxicity Provisions section III.C.2.a. - 7.1.4.
 Receiving Water Monitoring.
 The Discharger is required to continue participating in the Regional Monitoring Program, which involves collecting data on pollutants and toxicity in San Francisco Bay water, sediment, and biota.
-The monitoring is necessary to characterize the receiving water and the effects of the discharge has on it.

-- 7.1.5.
-Other Monitoring Requirements.
+The monitoring is necessary to characterize the receiving water and the effects the discharge has on it. - 7.1.5 Other Monitoring Requirements.
 Pursuant to CWA section 308, U.S. EPA requires some dischargers to participate in a Discharge Monitoring Report-Quality Assurance (DMR-QA) Study Program that evaluates the analytical abilities of laboratories that perform or support NPDES permit-required monitoring.
 The program applies to discharger laboratories and contract laboratories, and evaluates each laboratory's ability to analyze wastewater samples to produce quality data that ensure the integrity of the NPDES program.
 There are two options to comply: (1) the Discharger may obtain and analyze DMR-QA samples, or (2) pursuant to a waiver U.S. EPA issued to the State Water Board, the Discharger may submit results from the most recent Water Pollution Performance Evaluation Study.
-MRP section 1.4 requires the Discharger to ensure that the results of the DMR-QA Study or most recent Water Pollution Performance Evaluation Study are submitted to the State Water Board, which forwards the results to U.S. EPA. - 7.2.
+MRP section 1.4 requires the Discharger to ensure that the results of the DMR-QA Study or most recent Water Pollution Performance Evaluation Study are submitted to the State Water Board, which forwards the results to U.S. EPA.

+7.2.
 Monitoring Requirements Summary.
 The table below summarizes routine monitoring requirements.
 This table is for informational purposes only.
 The actual requirements are specified in the MRP and elsewhere in this Order.
 In addition to undertaking the monitoring below, the Discharger must also conduct receiving water monitoring by continuing to participate in the Regional Monitoring Program.